linas/archeo/src/catalog/README.md

 * What to do if "permission denied"?
 Current plan is to have this run by superuser with global filesystem visibility, but general security and permissions mapping is unclear.
+How this is logged should be determined by the config file.

+  Current impl will log a filename, but return a hash of zero, because the contents are unreadable.
+Directories are currently not logged.

 * Should there be a log of a file being searched for, and not found?